Riau Malays: Language

 Riau Malay language has a fairly long history, because the history began in the Sriwijaya Empire, At that time Malay had become the language of trade in the Archipelago.
 Initially the center of the kingdom was in Malacca then moved to Johor, and finally moved to Riau.
-Since then, Riau has been given the title as the center of the Malay kingdom.
-Therefore, the Malay language of the Malacca era was known as Malacca Malay, Johor Malay is known as Johor Malay and Riau Malay is known as Riau Malay.
+Therefore, the Malay language of the Malacca era was known as Malacca Malay, Johor era is known as Johor Malay and Riau era is known as Riau Malay.

-Riau Malay language has been nurtured in such a way by Raja Ali Haji, so that this language already has standards in its day and has also been widely published, in the form of; literary books, history and religion books in the era of classical Malay literature in the 19th century.
+Riau Malay language has been nurtured in such a way by Raja Ali Haji, so that this language already has standards in its day and has also been widely published, in the form of literary books, history, and religion books in the era of classical Malay literature in the 19th century.

 Dialects

-The Riau Malays speak Malay which can be divided into two, namely the mainland Riau dialect and the Riau Islands dialect.
-The Riau Mainland dialect has phonological characteristics that are close to Minangkabau language, while the Riau Islands dialect has phonological characteristics that are close to Malaysian Malay in the Selangor, Johor and Malacca regions.
+The Malay dialects in Riau and Riau Islands exhibits a high number of dialectal variations due to historical migrations, border changes, geographic isolation and influences from other languages and countries.
+In a mainland Riau, there are two distinct varieties of Malay or Malayic languages namely Inland Riau and Coastal Riau.
+Varieties of Inland Riau Malay are spoken in Kampar (Ocu), Kuantan Singingi and Rokan.
+Meanwhile, varieties of Coastal Riau are dominant in Meranti Islands, Pelalawan, Siak-Pekanbaru and Tembilahan.
+Some linguists classified Inland Riau Malay as varieties of Minangkabau due to its shared phonology and vocabulary.
+Those spoken in the coastal parts of Riau and Riau Islands are part of a wider Johor-Riau dialect continuum.
+However, not all variants of Malay in Riau belong to those two traditional groups, there are also a number of distinct Malayic varieties such as languages spoken by the Orang Lauts, Duano', Talang Mamak, Akit, Anambas Malay and Natuna Malay which are closely related but are not traditionally counted as part of Riau Malay.

-In addition to various other characteristics, these two dialects are characterized by words which in Indonesian are words that end in vowels /a/; in the Riau Mainland dialect it is pronounced with a vowel /o/, while in the Riau Islands dialect it is pronounced /e/ weak.
-Some examples include: The mention of the word /bila/, /tiga/, /kata/ in Indonesian will be so in the Riau Mainland dialect: /bilo/, /tigo/, /kato/.
-While in the Riau Islands dialect it becomes: /bile/, /tige/, /kate/.
+The differences between the Inland and Coastal Riau dialects are characterized by words which in Indonesian are words that end in vowels /a/; which in Inland Riau dialects it is generally pronounced with a vowel /o/, while in Coastal Riau and Riau Islands it is usually pronounced with a schwa or /ə/.
+Some examples include: The mention of the word /bila/ (when), /tiga/ (three), /kata/ (word) will be so in the Riau Mainland dialect: /bilo/, /tigo/, /kato/.
+While in the Riau Islands dialect it becomes: /bilə/, /tigə/, /katə/.

 Writing

-Jawi alphabet (جاوي), also known as the Arabic-Malay alphabet, is the Arabic alphabet which was changed to write Malay in other words, the Jawi script is the withered Arabic script.
-This alphabet is used as one of the official writings in Brunei, and also in Malaysia, Indonesia, Pattani Province in Thailand, dan Singapore for religious and educational purposes.
+Jawi alphabet (جاوي), also known as the Arabic-Malay alphabet, is a variant of the Arabic alphabet which was used to write the Malay language and neighbouring Sumatran languages such as Acehnese and Minangkabau.
+This alphabet is the co-official script of Brunei, and also gained regional status in Malaysia, Indonesia, Patani, and Singapore for religious and educational purposes.